 Name Description createSolrNodes Creates the Solr nodes that are defined in topology.xml.
 If the nodes already exist, their configuration is updated. createZkHosts Creates the ZooKeeper hosts that are defined in topology.xml.
-If the hosts already exist, their configuration is updated. getZkStatus Reports the status of the ZooKeeper hosts that are defined in topology.xml createAndUploadSolrConfig Creates and uploads the Solr configuration to the ZooKeeper hosts. createSolrCollections Creates the Solr collections that are defined in topology.xml. deleteSolrCollections Deletes the Solr collections that are defined in topology.xml. setSolrAutoscalingClusterPolicy Updates the Solr autoscaling cluster policy with the contents of solr.autoscaling.policy.json.
+If the hosts already exist, their configuration is updated. getZkStatus Reports the status of the ZooKeeper hosts that are defined in topology.xml. createAndUploadSolrConfig Creates and uploads the Solr configuration to the ZooKeeper hosts. createSolrCollections Creates the Solr collections that are defined in topology.xml. deleteSolrCollections Deletes the Solr collections that are defined in topology.xml. addSolrReplicas Creates more Solr replicas after the num-replicas setting in topology.xml is increased. deleteExcessSolrReplicas Deletes Solr replicas after the num-replicas setting in topology.xml is decreased. deleteAllSolrReplicas Deletes Solr replicas until there is only one replica per shard.